lfriends/doc/w11_setup.md

 in this guide
 - how to restore the old context menu
+- How to install W11 on any machine using a modified ISO
+- How to run multiple ISO from a single USB drive
 - how to skip w11 minimun requirements checks (useful for VM installation)
 - how to skip logon to MSFT account during setup